smile2014/ng2-dynamic-forms/README.md

 ( If missing any please let me know )

+## Known issues:
+  - Reset button is doing some weird interaction with the form where it will cache the value and re-apply it on save
+  - Dropdown will not default to first value until after it has been clicked on

 # Angular CLI README:
 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.8.